 All things considered, this is a nice spot for playing ping pong.
 And a nice gesture by the city to place public ping pong tables this close to the corridors of power.
 It gives a ping pong fanatic hope that public ping pong is within the purview of city officials who need only to look out their north windows and gaze down onto the plaza, where two tables, one great, the other so-so, become a momentary focal point for joy, exercise and friendship…

-One of two sheltered public ping pong tables in Vancouver, the Cambie Bridge South Table, like its sister table under the north end of the bridge is a German-made Tiger Ping Pong Plaza model, with a great design, eye-relieving dark (standard) paint and lively bounce.
-Situated among picnic tables in the middle of a slightly cambered pedestrian plaza, there’s plenty of room to play safely.
-That said, there are a few objective hazards awaiting the competitive player, like lobbing balls from the boulder field about 15 feet behind the east side of the table.
-Some may call this unsafe; we call it skill-testing.
+Two of the four weather-sheltered public ping pong tables in Vancouver are located under the south end of the Cambie Street Bridge.
+The other two are under the north end of the bridge.
+The Cambie Bridge South Tables, like the tables under the north end of the bridge, are the German-made Tiger Ping Pong Plaza model: a great design and a lively bounce.
+Situated among picnic tables in the middle of a slightly cambered pedestrian plaza, there’s enough room to play safely.
+Keep in mind the several objective hazards like the boulder field about 15 feet behind the east side of the table, and the roadway and bike lane just a few feet from the tables.
+Some may call this unsafe; we call it multi-tasking.